 Requires a steady hand and patience

-Very fine details are difficult to reach.
+Very fine details are difficult to achieve

-Method 3: Engraving a spoon by hand
+Method 3: Engraving a Spoon by Hand

 - Hand engraving tools